Trump's two minds on Islam

 Briefly, "Islamist" refers to political movements that attempt to implement Islamic law and theology.
 "Islamic" refers to the religion itself, and many Muslims take offense at associating their faith with violence.

-The phrase "Islamic terror" was not in the President's prepared remarks, and his mention of it was an oversight made because exhaustion, a senior White House official said.
+The phrase "Islamic terror" was not in the President's prepared remarks, and his mention of it was an exhaustion-induced oversight, a senior White House official said.
 But intentional or not, it expressed the Trump administration's two minds on Islam.

 On the one hand, Trump pleased American Muslims by calling Islam "one of world's great faiths," a sharp departure from his accusation, made just last year, that "Islam hates us."
 On the other hand, the President cheered his conservative base by directly addressing "Islamic terror."